lunarc/lunarc_docs/docs/aurora_modules.md

 ```
 module spider gromacs
 ```
-You obtain output simlar to:
+You obtain output similar to:
 ```
 ---------------------------------------------------------------------------------
   GROMACS: